 “Your rating is literally 1800!”

-In Freshman year of high school, I also remember meeting someone who had been a gymnast since the third grade.
-One of my close friends has been playing piano since kindergarten.
-It’s a usual occurrence to see these outliers broadcasted on YouTube and Instagram—a knack for art; an intractable sum of dedication.
+In Freshman year of high school, I met someone who had been a gymnast since the third grade.
+One of my close friends had been playing piano since kindergarten.
+It’s a usual occurrence for these outliers to broadcast themselves on YouTube or Instagram — a knack for art paired with an intractable sum of dedication.
 That isn’t me.

 “Today on How It’s Made, we’ll learn about how erasers first…”